ddc-java/ddc-day-book/content/formatting.md

 > {:.failure}
 {:.render-example}

+#### Selection

+Even if `no_select` has been set to `true` in the site or the page, thus preventing selection of text in general, it may be desirable to allow selection of text in a code block.
+This can be done by specifying the `copyable` CSS class for a code block; for this, use a kramdown IAL such as `{: .copyable }`.

 #### Multi-language content blocks

 When the same example or instructions should be shown in multiple programming languages, use consecutive blocks with kramdown block IALs that specify a shared `data-lang-group` value and a visible `data-lang-label`.
 The theme will automatically convert such groups into a tabbed language switcher.